tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 into an AST using `mdast-util-from-markdown` (via `remark-parse`) and then convert that AST back into text using `mdast-util-to-markdown` (via `remark-stringify`).
-To get this "fixing" routine to match your desired style, you just have to the formatting otions.
+To get this "fixing" routine to match your desired style, you just have to the formatting options.
 You can check out the available formatting options in the [`mdast-util-to-markdown` documentation](https://github.com/syntax-tree/mdast-util-to-markdown#formatting-options),